Configuring autoscaling

 , you can quickly create a cloud infrastructure in Yandex Cloud and manage it using configuration files.
 These files store the infrastructure description written in HashiCorp Configuration Language (HCL).
 If you change the configuration files, Terraform automatically detects which part of your configuration is already deployed, and what should be added or removed.Terraform is distributed under the Business Source License

-website or mirror website.If you do not have Terraform yet, install it and configure its Yandex Cloud provider.
+website or its mirror.If you do not have Terraform yet, install it and configure the Yandex Cloud provider.

 -